Airline Baggage Regulations for

 None of this is not a pure weight issues because many of the airline’s lean bicycling customers, plus their bikes, are going to weigh less than many of their other customers without any bags.
 It is not a size issue because today’s modern airplanes can, and have, easily accommodated bicycles.
 And, if it’s a bottom line issue, the airlines are delusional, because there aren’t enough bikes flying to make a significant difference in there revenue.

-While some of the airlines are talking green, they are simultaneously working to undermine green options by their customers!
+While some of the airlines are talking green, they are simultaneous working to undermine green options by their customers!

 The work-around for the bicyclists is not as easy as renting a bike at their destinations.
 There are very few rental bikes available in the world that are suitable for serious environmentally-friendly, multi-day, long distance, bike touring.